Divyanshukumar20/Writeups/Writeup OSINT.md

 The photo is not of the event described by the journalist.
 a) Verify the statement above.

-Click [here](https://github.com/Divyanshukumar20/Writeups/blob/main/Writeups_files_OSINT/challenge_files/osintexercise006.webp) to open the photo on a new tab.
+Click [here](https://github.com/Divyanshukumar20/Writeups/blob/main/Writeups_files_OSINT/challenge_files/osintexercise006.webp) to open the photo.

 ##### Writeup: